Anguyen89/Blendr/README.md

 [Live Site][live]
 [live]: https://blendr.herokuapp.com

-Blendr is an Instagram-Inspired full stack web application that utilizes Ruby on Rails backend, a PostgreSQL database and React.js with Flux Architecture front-end.
+Blendr is an Instagram-Inspired full stack web application that features Hand rolled authentication, Ruby on Rails backend, a PostgreSQL database and React.js with Flux Architecture front-end.

 ## Features & Implementation

+### Hand Rolled Authentication

+Blendr features hand rolled user authentication through the use of BCrypt salting hashing algorithm and cookies to store current sessions.

 ### Single Page with RESTful Architecture